 In this learning activity you'll explore the different types of purposes for giving speeches.

-In this learning activity you'll create a mind map of ideas related to a topic.
+In this learning activity you'll write a technical description of a tape dispenser.

 Listening on the Job

 By Barbara Liang

 Learners compare the behaviors and situations that interfere with listening on the job with those that enhance listening skills and job performance.

 In this animated and interactive object, learners follow oral directions in the workplace.
 They complete their task within a time limit.
 This object has audio content.